gliluaume/DbApi/README.md

 # DbReader
-Apply on relational DBMS respecting some interfaces from .Net's System.Data assembly.
-It's a tiny set of classes helping object instaciation from a query result.
+Applies on relational DBMS respecting some interfaces from .Net's ```System.Data assembly```.
+It's a tiny set of classes helping object instanciation from a query result.
 It uses reflection to instanciate objects.
 It may not depend explicitly on DBMS.

 # Example
 Giving a query returning a cursor like: